ugtrain/ugtrain/README.md

 ## Description

-The ugtrain (say U-G-train) is an advanced free and universal game trainer for the command line under GPLv3 license.
+The ugtrain (say You-Gee-train) is an advanced free and universal game trainer for the command line under GPLv3 license.
 It is a research project and a tool for advanced users who want latest and really working Linux game cheating methods at the cost of no GUI and limited usability.